pyeventsourcing/eventsourcing/docs/topics/domain.rst

-Hence, the :func:`~eventsourcing.domain.AggregateEvent.mutate` and :func:`~eventsourcing.domain.AggregateEvent.apply` methods of aggregate events can be used effectively to implement an "aggregate projection": a "mutator function" by which the state of an aggregate is reconstructed from its history of events.
+Hence, the :func:`~eventsourcing.domain.AggregateEvent.mutate` and :func:`~eventsourcing.domain.AggregateEvent.apply` methods of aggregate events can be used effectively to implement a "mutator function", or "aggregate projection", by which the state of an aggregate is reconstructed from its history of events.
 This is essentially how the :func:`~eventsourcing.application.Repository.get` method of an :ref:`application repository <Repository>` reconstructs an aggregate